-But paying down debt can take a while, especially if you have a lot to pay, so it’s important to allow yourself to have some fun, so you don’t get burned out.
+But paying down debt can take a while, especially if you have a lot to pay.
+So it’s important to allow yourself some fun, so you don’t get burned out.

 Even though it can slow down your debt repayment, spending a small amount of money on a vacation while paying down debt might be just the mental motivation you need to push through and pay everything off.
-The important steps are to budget and pay cash for it.

-If you’d like to take a vacation while you’re still in the middle of tackling your debt, here are some important things to consider.
+If you’d like to take a vacation while you’re still in the middle of tackling your debt, here are some essential things to consider.

 Taking a Vacation While Paying Down Debt?

 Have you just started tackling your high-interest credit card debt?

 Once you’ve got your high-interest debt paid off (generally 10% interest and above would be considered high-interest loans) and you’re just working on paying off lower interest student-loan or car debt, then it’s probably ok to start planning a trip.

 Budget for It

-It’s important to plan for and save up cash for your vacation while paying down debt.
+It’s vital to plan for and save up cash for your vacation while paying down debt.
 Remember, you’re getting rid of debt, not adding to it.
 Once you’ve decided where to go, do some online research.

 Make sure your budget has room for some fun excursions, special treats, or other novelty experiences your family doesn’t usually get to experience.

 If you’ve already got a firm idea of when you’d like to go (next summer!), then you know how long you have until then, and you can break up the cost into a monthly savings goal ($50 a month for 12 months, or $600).

 Make sure you wait until you have your entire estimated budget saved up before you take your trip.

 Remember, one of the best things about a vacation is experiencing new places for the first time.

-You may find some local vacation options that tick all your boxes, like a water park not too far away or a camping site you’ve always wanted to try.
+You may find some local vacation options ticking all your boxes, like a water park not too far away or a camping site you’ve always wanted to try.

-Traveling is about seeing new places and changing up your routine, feeding your need for novelty and adventure.
+Traveling is about seeing new places and changing up your routine.
+And feeding your need for novelty and adventure.

 Friends and neighbors are great to ask for ideas.
 Many times, they’ll point you in the direction of resources or vacations you might never consider otherwise.

-Airbnb units allow you a lot more lodging options like apartments and private rooms, and Kayak is an excellent tool for getting the best hotel price.
+Airbnb units allow you a lot more lodging options, such as apartments and private rooms.
+Kayak is an excellent tool for getting the best hotel price.

 Consider the Food